 Today, it's used for state functions and tour guides take visitors through this most 'English' of Irish palaces.

 Kilmainham Gaol, opened in 1796 and considered a model in its day, was used as a political prison by the British.
 Many of Ireland's patriots — its Nathan Hales and Patrick Henrys — were held and then executed here.

 Guides take visitors through the prison and give it meaning.

 Guide: Fourteen of the leaders of the rebellion were to be executed in this very yard.
 The very first to be executed, Patrick Pearse, Thomas Clarke, and Thomas MacDonagh, were taken down here separately in the early hours of the third of May.
 They were taken down there where that cross now stands.
-Their hands were tied behind their backs, a white marker was placed over their hearts, and they were blindfolded
+Their hands were tied behind their backs, a white marker was placed over their hearts, and they were blindfolded.

 The prison museum personalizes the inspirational story of the leaders of the Easter Rising.
-The "Last Words 1916" hall displays the stirring farewell letters the martyred leaders wrote to loved ones hours before facing the firing squad.
+The "Last Words 1916" hall displays the poignant farewell letters the martyred leaders wrote to loved ones hours before facing the firing squad.

-Guinness is having to adapt to the new prosperous Ireland.
-Once the clear leader, now — as Ireland embraces its new fast-paced economy — drinking pint after heavy pint of this thick-headed stout is no longer your only option.
+Guinness — once the clear leader — is having to adapt to the new prosperous Ireland.
+Now, as Ireland embraces its new fast-paced economy, drinking pint after heavy pint of this thick-headed stout is no longer your only option.
 Lighter lagers are the trend.
 In recent years Guinness has introduced a cold version — Ice Guinness, and a light brew for the ladies — which, to the cheers of the purists, bombed.
 Still, in Dublin, when you ask for a beer…you get a Guinness.

-Whether in the pubs, in its ancient past, in its struggle for independence, or in its lively streets — Dublin is the capital of nation with a rich history and an irrepressible spirit.
+Whether in the pubs, in its ancient past, in its struggle for independence, or in its lively streets, Dublin is the capital of nation with a rich history and an irrepressible spirit.